Tymass/ACoD/README.md

 - Firearms
 - Baseball

-The program achieves an accuracy of about 87% on the validation set.
+The network was trained on a subset of dataset *20newsgroups* and achieves an accuracy of about 87% on the validation set.

 ![image](https://user-images.githubusercontent.com/83314524/224814682-bb81528b-93e2-4ab2-867b-5972c8836edb.png)